Onsec-io/SaaSProjectHunter/README.md

 To get a list of available modules, run the program with the `-l` (`--list`) parameter.

-The utility has the functionality to generate a list of words based on your input, such as a list of sites: `python app.py -g google.com domains.google`
+The utility can generate a list of words based on your input, such as a list of sites: `python app.py -g google.com domains.google`
 Output:
 ```
 google-com youtube.com youtube google_com googlecom youtubecom youtube_com youtube-com google.com google